Beneficial weed grows in SF

 Finally we got to taste 3 Dandelion 70% single-origin bars: The first made with beans from a cooperative in Columbia was described by tasters as super chocolate-ly, very smooth, nutty, and not fruity.
 The second, of Costa Rican origin, was described as raisin-y, fruitier, and a little floral.
 The third, from Madagascar beans, was a redder color and was the lightest and fruit-est tasting of the evening.
 Todd shared a fun fact about that color: “Red Velvet cake used to be made with cocoa powder only and was naturally red.”

 This was followed by a lively Q&A session in which we learned not only how they decided on their name (“We named the company after an upstart and a weed,” Todd said. ”And it’s also about nostalgia, it reminds you of childhood.
-It’s beautiful because it’s real and grounded, not fancy or anything else.”), but about the fungus that is devastating Costa Rican and Mexican cacao crops (“If it ever gets to Africa, even Hershey’s bars will be $40,” Todd predicted.) to other chocolate makers they like (Fresco Chocolate, Colin Gasko, Askinosie and Mast Brothers).
+It’s beautiful because it’s real and grounded, not fancy or anything else.”), but about the fungus that is devastating Costa Rican and Mexican cacao crops (“If it ever gets to Africa, even Hershey’s bars will be $40,” Todd predicted.) to other chocolate makers they like (Fresco Chocolate, Colin Gasko of Rogue Chocolatiers, Askinosie and Mast Brothers).

 Other interesting topics covered in the presentation included an explanation of why you shouldn’t be too concerned with a chocolate’s listed percentage: “Percentage can be from anything from the beans: the nibs, cocoa powder, cocoa butter,” explained Todd.
 “It’s not comparable from manufacturer to manufacturer.
 What’s important is who is making it, what’s their style.”